Follow Us:

 Do you want to spend time doing theory lessons, pool sessions, or beginner open water dives during your vacation?

-While many scuba training organisations offer e-learning for self-study, others still require classroom sessions.
-Not everyone wants to spend their precious days off-work with learning something new and potentially even a bit stressful.
+While many scuba training organizations offer e-learning for self-study, others still require classroom sessions.
+Not everyone wants to spend their precious days off work with learning something new and potentially even a bit stressful.

 Are those who learn to dive in a lake better divers?